bespokewd1/BespokeAgency/src/content/blog/how-much-tech-giants-earn-per-second-a-look-at-the-top-10-websites-in-the-world.md

 **One of the first steps in scaling your business is establishing a strong online presence through a well-designed website.** A website serves as your brand's digital identity, showcasing what you offer and how you add value to your customers.
 It’s not just about aesthetics; it’s about functionality and user experience, which can greatly impact your growth trajectory.\
 \
-If you're looking to take your first steps in building your brand and identity online, I'm here to help! <a href="/typecontact/" target="_blank">Let’s connect</a> and explore how we can turn your vision into reality.
+If you're looking to take your first steps in building your brand and identity online, I'm here to help! <a href="/typecontact/" target="_top">Let’s connect</a> and explore how we can turn your vision into reality.